publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 [Pub.
 L. 98–369, div.
 B, title III, § 2303(h)][/us/pl/98/369/s2303/h], July 18, 1984, [98 Stat.
 1066][/us/stat/98/1066], provided that:

-> “The Secretary of Health and Human Services shall simplify the procedures under section 1842 of the Social Security Act \[this section\] with respect to claims and payments for clinical diagnostic laboratory tests so as to reduce unnecessary paperwork while assuring that sufficient information is supplied to identify instances of fraud and abuse.”
+> “The Secretary of Health and Human Services shall simplify the procedures under section 1842 of the Social Security Act \[[42 U.S.C.
+1395u][/us/usc/t42/s1395u]\] with respect to claims and payments for clinical diagnostic laboratory tests so as to reduce unnecessary paperwork while assuring that sufficient information is supplied to identify instances of fraud and abuse.”

  __Study of Amounts Billed for Physician Services and Paid by Carriers Under Subsection (b)(7) of This Section; Report to Congress__